SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_Part2_Administrate_Authorization.md

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [solution-24-Make-App-Secure](https://github.com/SAP/cloud-bulletinboard-ads/tree/solution-24-Make-App-Secure).

-## Step: Administrate Authorizations for your Business Application
+## Step 1: Administrate Authorizations for your Business Application
 To administrate authorizations for your business application, perform the following steps:

 - Navigate to your Subaccount